 Make it easy for them to find what they need by putting content or a collection of content right on the homepage of your LMS and take advance of your users’ excitement to start (or continue) learning about your product.

-Here are a few easy tips to make sure your content isn’t sitting around collecting dust.
+Here are a few easy tips on how to optimize content to make sure your content isn’t sitting around collecting dust.

 1. Surface your most commonly accessed content